Student Profile: Demmi Garcia

 What were some highlights of the Five-Week Summer Performance Program?

-In my private lessons with Mimi Rabson, I'm learning how to improvise Latin jazz, Latin salsa music, mambo, and funk fusion.
+In my private lessons with [associate professor of strings] Mimi Rabson, I'm learning how to improvise Latin jazz, Latin salsa music, mambo, and funk fusion.
 I'm learning how to improv on that stuff in blues scales and harmonic scales—all these scales I didn't know existed.
 All I listen to at home is Latin, salsa, and tropical music, but I've never played it.
 She helped me out a lot with it.
 All of my private lessons were improvising over Latin music.
-That's helping me in my Latin ensemble with Victor Mendoza.
+That's helping me in my Latin ensemble with [percussion professor] Victor Mendoza.
 Coming from a Mexican background, seeing Victor here as a professor of music makes me proud of my race and Hispanic background.

 How does Berklee compare with your high school experience?